-Also, if it were a toss up between the Cricut Maker and the Silhouette Cameo 3, the Maker wins hands down.
+Also, if it were a toss up between the Cricut Maker and the Cameo 3, the Maker wins hands down.
 It is the next level in home cutting machines.

-Difference between Cricut Maker & Explore Air 2
+Cricut Maker Vs Explore Air 2

-- Cuts hundreds more materials from the finest paper to heavy fabrics
+Cuts hundreds more materials from the finest paper to heavy fabrics

-- Rotary blade especially for cutting fabric (from leather to silk & so much more)
+Rotary blade especially for cutting fabric (from leather to silk & so much more)

-- Knife blade for thick & heavy materials (like heavy chipboard or balsa wood)
+Knife blade for thick & heavy materials (like heavy chipboard or balsa wood)

-The Cricut Explore Air 2 is the second oldest Cricut cutting machine, and in my opinion offers the best value for money.
+The Cricut Explore Air 2 is the second oldest Cricut cutting machine, and in our opinion offers the best value for money.
 It’s up to half the price of the Maker, and still has a huge range of features.

-Difference Between the Explore Air 2 & Explore Air
+Cricut Explore Air 2 Vs Explore Air

-- The Air 2 (and Maker) can cut, score, or write two times faster than the Explore Air
+The Air 2 (and Maker) can cut, score, or write two times faster than the Explore Air

-- The Air 2 comes in pastel colors, while the Air is in blue
+The Air 2 comes in pastel colors, while the Air is in blue

 Both the Air & Air 2 have a dual carriage, enabling you to cut and write without changing any tools.
 Both machines are compatible with the fine point and deep cut blades.

-So I’m sure you agree, the best Cricut machine has got to be the Cricut Maker.
+And I’m sure you agree, the best Cricut machine has got to be the Cricut Maker.
 But that doesn’t mean you should get it if you cannot afford it.
 The Explore Air 2 is also an incredible machine that is by no means obsolete.